harsav360/SDE-Sheet/README.md

 # SDE-Sheet
-Approach and Solution of Each Striver's SDE Sheet problem in Python and Java
+Approach and Solution of Each Striver's SDE Sheet problem in Python.